Today’s hot topic: Mary Ruth Organics Lawsuit.

 2021 Product Recall

-Aside from that, far worse was the 2021 incident, which was a recall.
+Aside from that, far worse was the 2021 recall.
 The company voluntarily recalled two single lots of its Liquid Probiotic for Infants (1oz) product.
-They did so in an “abundance of caution” when routine testing showed a potential for contamination.
+They did so out of an “abundance of caution” when routine testing indicated a potential for contamination.

 This recall is the source of the controversy in complaints against the company’s practices.
 These are findings according to the U.S. Food and Drug Administration.